 Once the color changes dramatically, and the syrup has formed into a light-colored powder it’s done.

 Turn off the mixer and marvel at your homemade maple sugar!
-At this point, the maple sugar is technically done, but there’s going to be some larger chunks in the mix.
-If you want a smooth maple sugar that’s good for baking, you need to sift it through a fine mesh strainer.
+At this point, the maple sugar is technically done, but there are going to be some larger chunks in the mix.
+If you want a smooth maple sugar that’s good for baking, you need to sift it through a fine-mesh strainer.

 Homemade maple sugar makes really lovely gifts, and it’s a great way to take something simple you can pick up at the grocery store and turn it into something a little bit exotic for your loved ones.
 Most people have never had the luxury of maple sugar, and it’s not often sold outside the northeast.

 A note on yield: Though the syrup cooks down considerably as water evaporates, the resulting sugar fluffs back up in volume.
 If you’re trying to make 1 cup of finished sugar, start with one cup of maple syrup.
 One pint of syrup yields about 1 pint of maple sugar, or about 1 pound of maple sugar.

 Homemade maple sugar is easy to make at home with only one ingredient: Maple Syrup.
 A note on yield: Though the syrup cooks down considerably as water evaporates, the resulting sugar fluffs back up in volume.
 If you're trying to make 1 cup of finished sugar, start with one cup of maple syrup.
 One pint of syrup yields about 1 pint of maple sugar, or about 1 pound of maple sugar.

 Homemade maple sugar is easy to make at home with only one ingredient: Maple Syrup.